 This oxygen program will allow patients to fill their own oxygen tanks in their home.
-It gives you the flexibility to live your life on your schedule and stop monthly tank deliveries.
+It gives you the flexibility to live your life on your schedule.
+You do not have to wait for monthly tank deliveries.
 You become responsible for filling your own oxygen tanks.
 Patients on this program should get in the habit of filling their tanks whenever they return home.
-Unlike standard tanks that must be empty, the Ultrafill tank can be "topped off" whenever you come back home without empting it out.
+Unlike standard tanks that must be empty, the Ultrafill tank can be "topped off" whenever you come back home without emptying it out.